Spontaneous symmetry breaking and Nambu-Goldstone modes in dissipative systems: Rotational symmetry in dissipative systems and Martin-Siggia-Rose formalism

 We can also consider the rotational symmetry of states.
 Let us consider the following state $| \psi (\bm{q}_0) \rangle$ as an example:

 where $ \langle \bm{q} |$ is the left eigenstate of $\hbmq$ and $N$ is the normalization constant.
 By operating ${\bm{L}}_A$ to $| \psi (\bm{q}_0) \rangle$, we obtain

 That is, we have

 as in quantum mechanics.
-Thus, we can map the Langevin equation to that in ``quantum mechanics'' and define the ``Hamiltonian'' and the ``Noether charge.''
-If the stationary solution of the Fokker-Planck equation~\eqref{eq:fpeq} is a non-symmetric state, the symmetry is spontaneous broken.

-By using these, we can discuss the symmetry of dissipative systems and its spontaneous breaking as in quantum field theory.
+Thus, we can map the Langevin equation to that in the ``quantum mechanics'' and define the ``Hamiltonian'' and the ``Noether charge.''
+If a stationary solution of the Fokker-Planck equation~\eqref{eq:fpeq} is a non-symmetric state, the symmetry is spontaneous broken.
+By using these, we can discuss the symmetry of dissipative systems and its spontaneous breaking as in quantum field theories.
+We note that the expectation value of $\bm{L}_{A}$ always vanishes due to conservation of the probability~\cite{justin1989quantum, 0034-4885-79-9-096001}.
+It is rather useful to introduce an order parameter defined as the expectation value of commutator of charge and an operator, $-\ri\langle [\bm{L}_{A}, O]\rangle$, which is often employed in quantum field theories.

 It is also useful to introduce the path-integral representation of the generating functional $Z[\bm{J}]$ called the Martin-Siggia-Rose (MSR) formalism~\cite{justin1989quantum, PhysRevA.8.423},